 Call me Veruca Salt, but as a gun owner, I want more and I want it NOW!

 All concealed carry licenses, no matter which state has issued them, will be respected by all 50 U.S. states and territories.
-The Bill of Rights applies to the citizens of all 50 states, yes?
+That’s right, national reciprocity.
+The Bill of Rights applies to the citizens of all 50 states equally.
+Or should.

 Furthermore, concealed carry will be made legal in public libraries, public schools, colleges, universities, and other taxpayer-funded institutions, as well as other places open freely to the public.
 The only exceptions would be courts, jails and police stations.

 It isn’t licensed concealed carriers who pose a criminal threat to the public.
-A crime being committed with a firearm is perpetrated virtually 100 percent of the time by someone who is, by definition, already a criminal, or otherwise prohibited by law from possessing a gun.
-“Gun-free” zones are never gun-free, and in fact, are places less safe than where firearms are allowed.
+Crimes committed with a firearm are perpetrated virtually 100 percent of the time by someone who is, by definition, already a criminal, or otherwise prohibited by law from possessing a gun.
+“Gun-free” zones are never gun-free, and in fact, are places that are less safe than where firearms are allowed.

 I’m not finished yet.

-As the right to keep and bear arms is a civil right, no state or municipality will charge a fee for issuance of a concealed carry license, nor deny a concealed carry license to anyone who is A) a non-felon, B) 21 years of age, and C) has successfully completed 8 to 12 hours of safety training conducted by a licensed instructor.
+As the right to keep and bear arms is a civil right, no state or municipality will charge a fee for issuance of a concealed carry permit, or deny a concealed carry license to anyone who is A) a non-felon, B) 21 years of age, and C) has successfully completed 8 hours of safety training conducted by a licensed instructor.

-Thankfully, many states have already established “constitutional carry,” wherein law-abiding citizens may carry their weapons legally, without licensure.
+Thankfully, half the states have already established “constitutional carry,” wherein law-abiding citizens may carry their weapons legally, without licensure.
 For those who believe not only the words, but the intent, of the Second Amendment, this ideally would be the law of all 50 United States.